MinnPost/wordpress-sandbox/wp-content/plugins/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

-= 4.2.0 - 2019-05-29 =
+= 4.2.3 - 2019-07-18 =
-* Update - Enable Payment Request buttons for Puerto Rico based stores.
-* Update - Add support for Strong Customer Authentication (SCA) for user-initiated payments.
-* Remove - Stripe Modal Checkout.
-* Remove - 3D Secure settings are no longer available in the gateway settings.
-Use Stripe Radar instead.
-* Fix - Display error messages only next to the chosen saved card.
+* Fix - Ignore "payment failed" webhooks if they come after another payment has already succeeded for that order.
+* Fix - Correctly transition an order to "On Hold" if the payment was put under review by Stripe Radar, and back to "Processing" when the review is approved.
+* Tweak - Make the publishable key fields be plain text instead of "password".
+* Fix - Fix successful retries of 3ds failing.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/master/changelog.txt).

 == Upgrade Notice ==

-= 4.1 =
+= 4.2 =
-4.1 is a minor release.
+4.2 is a minor release.
 Please do a full site backup and test on a staging site before deploying to a live/production server.